-- President Director: Co-ordinates, supervises and leads the Company’s management and ensures that all the Company’s business activities are executed in accordance with the vision, mission and values of the Company; monitors and reviews the Company’s risk management, internal control system, corporate governance for the interests of the minority shareholders and other stakeholders and compliance with regulations, including human rights-related issues; and leads the Board of Directors, human resources, engineering, corporate communication, internal audit, information and communication technology, business process and business development departments.
+President Director: Co-ordinates, supervises and leads the Company’s management and ensures that all the Company’s business activities are executed in accordance with the vision, mission and values of the Company; monitors and reviews the Company’s risk management, internal control system, corporate governance for the interests of the minority shareholders and other stakeholders and compliance with regulations; and leads the Board of Directors, human resources, engineering, corporate communication, internal audit, information and communication technology, business process and business development departments.

 Those who can be appointed as members of the Board of Directors are individuals who meet the requirements at the time of appointment and during the response:

-Their responsibilities as members of the Board of Directors have never been accepted by the GMS or have not provided accountability as members of the Board of Directors to the GMS; and
+Their responsibilities as members of the Board of Directors have never been accepted by the GMS or have not provided accountability as members of the Board of Directors to the GMS;

-d.
-Have a commitment to comply with laws and regulations;
+Has a commitment to comply with the prevailing laws and regulations;

-e.
 Have knowledge and/or expertise in the fields required by the Company; and

-The directors are appointed for a term that runs until the fifth AGMS following his or her appointment, and may be reappointed for a further term.
-However, the general meeting of shareholders reserves the right to dismiss a director at any time during his or her term.
+The Directors are appointed for a term that runs until the fifth AGMS following his or her appointment and afterwards, he/she may be reappointed for a further term.
+However, the general meeting of shareholders reserves the right to dismiss a Director at any time during his or her term.

 Actions Requiring Board of Commissioners’ Approval

 The Board of Directors is authorized to carry out corporate actions for and on behalf of the Company.
 However, they must seek the prior approval of the Board of Commissioners for certain corporate actions, including: